aliasgerovs/aliasgerovs.github.io/content/_index.md

           date_start: '2022-03-01'
           date_end:   '2023-07-01'
           description: |2-
-              - Musigma Project ( mu-sigma.com ) (01.2023 - 04.2023) (USA) As a Data Science expert at the MuSigma project, I've skillfully designed and implemented anomaly detection alerting pipelines on Azure using PySpark, Python, and PostgreSQL, enhancing monthly newsletters with data-driven insights and ensuring timely detection of irregularities.
+              - Data Science Expert at Musigma project[mu-sigma.com] : 01.2023 - 04.2023 USA.
+I've skillfully designed and implemented anomaly detection alerting pipelines on Azure using PySpark, Python, and PostgreSQL, enhancing monthly newsletters with data-driven insights and ensuring timely detection of irregularities.
-              - PepsiCo Brazil Project ( pepsico.com.br ) (08.2022 - 01.2023)(Brazil) Data Engineering Expert at Pepsico Brazil, proficient in Python, PySpark, and Azure Data Factory, adept at building ML models and ETL pipelines.
-Expert in data processing and visualization with tools like Plotly, driving data-driven decision-making and business impact.
-Anicura Project ( anicuragroup.com ) (05.2022 - 08.2022) (Italy, Sweden, Germany )
+              - Data Science Expert at PepsiCo Brazil project[pepsico.com.br] : 08.2022 - 01.2023 Brazil) I have built ML models and ETL pipelines along with data processing and visualization with tools like Plotly, driving data-driven decision-making and business impact.
-              - Data Scientist on the AniCura project, I've leveraged tools like Scikit-learn TensorFlow, and Pandas to excel in data science and ML deployment, driving impactful results across Italy, Sweden, and Germany, and enhancing operations in multiple markets
+              - Data Science Expert at Anicura Project[anicuragroup.com] : 05.2022 - 08.2022 Italy, Sweden, Germany.
+I've leveraged tools like Scikit-learn TensorFlow, and Pandas to excel in data science and ML deployment, driving impactful results across Italy, Sweden, and Germany, and enhancing operations in multiple markets
-              - Data Science Expert at Louis Dreyfus Company Project ( ldc.com ) (03.2022 - 05.2022 ) ( France ) At LDC, I've adeptly used Azure, Python, and PySpark to build ETL pipelines and data models, driving data-driven decisions and business value.
-My expertise in price analytics and validation ensures accurate pricing strategies
+              - Data Science Expert at Louis Dreyfus Company Project[ldc.com] : 03.2022 - 05.2022  France.
+At LDC, I've adeptly used Azure, Python, and PySpark to build ETL pipelines and data models, driving data-driven decisions and business value.
+My expertise in price analytics and validation ensures accurate pricing strategies using machine learning and time series models.
         - title: Middle Data Scientist
           company: Koaila
           company_url: 'https://koaila.com/'